Ovarian Cancer Research Alliance

-Ovarian Cancer Research Alliance (OCRA) is a not-for-profit organization focused on ovarian cancer research, advocacy and patient support.
-The organization was formed in January 2016 when the former not-for-profit organization Ovarian Cancer Research Fund, which focused primarily on ovarian cancer research, combined with Ovarian Cancer National Alliance, which focused primarily on ovarian cancer advocacy and support programs, to form one organization.
+Ovarian Cancer Research Alliance (OCRA) is a 501(c)3 not-for-profit organization fighting ovarian cancer and gynecologic cancers while supporting patients and families.
+The organization focuses on research, advocacy and patient support.
+Since its founding in 1994, OCRA has invested $137 million in scientific breakthroughs, helped to secure $3.8 billion in federal research funding, and supported 95,000 individuals annually through its programs.

+In 2023, OCRA broadened its mission and programs to cover gynecologic cancers related to ovarian cancer, such as uterine cancer, vaginal cancer, cervical cancer, and vulvar cancer.

 History

-The former Ovarian Cancer Research Fund (OCRF) was founded in December 1994, as the Ann Schreiber Ovarian Cancer Research Fund by Sol Schreiber in memory of his wife, Ann, who died of ovarian cancer.
+Ovarian Cancer Research Fund (OCRF) was founded in December 1994 as the Ann Schreiber Ovarian Cancer Research Fund by Sol Schreiber in memory of his wife, Ann, who died of ovarian cancer.
 The organization later became the Ovarian Cancer Research Fund.
 In 1997, Liz Tilberis, editor-in-chief of Harper's Bazaar and also battling ovarian cancer, became the organization's first president.
 Tilberis, with help from Donna Karan, started the organization's signature fundraiser, Super Saturday, hosting the first one in 1998 in the Hamptons in New York.
-Prior to becoming Ovarian Cancer Research Fund Alliance, Ovarian Cancer Research Fund was the oldest and largest charity in the United States funding ovarian cancer research.

-The former Ovarian Cancer National Alliance (OCNA) was founded in 1997 by the leaders of several ovarian cancer organizations.
-Prior to becoming the eventual merge of the two organizations, OCNA was a leading ovarian cancer organization in the United States focusing on federal advocacy, awareness and patient support programs.
+In 2016, the Ovarian Cancer National Alliance (OCNA), which was an organization focusing on ovarian cancer federal advocacy, awareness, and patient support, became part of OCRF.

+Initially forming a single organization as the Ovarian Cancer Research Fund Alliance, the organization became the Ovarian Cancer Research Alliance (OCRA) in 2018.

+Ovarian Cancer Research Alliance grew once again in 2025 when two existing ovarian cancer non-profit organizations joined with OCRA.
+On January 1, 2025, San Diego-based Clearity Foundation joined with OCRA and on April 1, 2025, Seattle-based non-profit Rivkin Center for Ovarian Cancer Research joined OCRA.

 Research

-As of December 2018, since inception of the original organization, OCRA has awarded 297 research grants to scientists at 73 medical institutions, totaling over $80 million.

-The majority of ovarian cancer research funding in the United States comes from two government sources—the National Cancer Institute and United States Department of Defense.
+Since its founding in 1994, OCRA has invested $137 million in scientific breakthroughs, helped to secure $3.8 billion in federal research funding, and supported 95,000 individuals annually through its programs.

 OCRA is the largest non-governmental funding source of ovarian cancer research.
 OCRA research grants are approved by a committee of gynecologic oncologists and scientists treating or studying ovarian cancer.

+OCRA also advocates for increased federal funding for ovarian cancer research and education, which by and large comes from two government sources—the National Cancer Institute and the United States Department of Defense.

 Grant-making programs

 Through grant-making programs, OCRA funds scientific research at cancer centers and academic research centers in the U.S. The first grants were awarded in 1998.
-OCRFA offers three research grants:
+OCRA offers four research grants: